Bahlor/jQuery-Pixel-Related-Object-Selection/README.md

 ##Configuration parameters
 ==========================

-Beside the parameters that can be assigned during initialization, it is possible to assign a few parameters as data-attribute to overwrite the global options.
+Besides the parameters that can be assigned during initialization, it is possible to assign a few parameters as data-attributes to overwrite the global options.

 **Argument:** 		click
 **Default:** 		null
 **Data-Attribute:** 	-
 **Description:** 	This is the callback for the click event.
-Callback has 3 callback variables <i>function(event,element,hits)</i>.
-Event is the click event, element is the clicked element as jquery object and hits indicated whether or not a pixel was hit.
+The callback has 3 callback variables <i>function(event,element,hits)</i>. *Event* is the click event, *element* is the clicked element as jquery object, and *hits* indicates whether or not a pixel was hit.

 **Argument:** 		debug
 **Default:**		false